jekil/awesome-hacking/_pages/index.rst

 Mobile
 ------

+- `AFE <https://github.com/appknox/AFE>`_ - Android Framework for Exploitation, is a framework for exploiting android based devices.
+- `AndroBugs <https://github.com/AndroBugs/AndroBugs_Framework>`_ - An efficient Android vulnerability scanner that helps developers or hackers find potential security vulnerabilities in Android applications.
+- `CobraDroid <https://thecobraden.com/projects/cobradroid/>`_ - A custom build of the Android operating system geared specifically for application security analysts and for individuals dealing with mobile malware.
+- `Drozer <http://mwr.to/drozer>`_ - The Leading Security Assessment Framework for Android.
 - `Idb <http://www.idbtool.com>`_ - A tool to simplify some common tasks for iOS pentesting and research.
 - `Introspy-iOS <http://isecpartners.github.io/Introspy-iOS/>`_ - Security profiling for blackbox iOS.
+- `Mobile Security Framework <http://opensecurity.in>`_ - An intelligent, all-in-one open source mobile application (Android/iOS/Windows) automated pen-testing framework capable of performing static, dynamic analysis and web API testing.
+- `QARK <https://github.com/linkedin/qark/>`_ - QARK by LinkedIn is for app developers to scan app for security issues.

 MITM
 ----